LoYuXr/CalliRewrite/README.md

    conda env create -f environment.yml
    ```

-6. Activate the second newly created environment (optional):
+6. Activate the second newly created environment:
    ```bash
    conda activate callli_rl
    ```

+7. Follow **modify_env.md** and correct some flaws in the packages (Necessary!):

 By following these steps, you will have two separate conda environments configured for coarse sequence extraction and sequence fine-tuning, ensuring that the correct dependencies are installed for each task.

 ### 1. Caliberate your own writing utensil

 We provide three simple tools for modeling in the reinforcement learning environment: **Calligraphy brush**, **fude pen**, and **flat tip marker**.
-The first two are soft body with 2 degrees of freedom (DoF).
-The dynamics or kinematic model of tool motion (angle changing with movement direction) is provided by a simple simulation program.
-The latter is a rigid tool with 3 DoF and the dynamics is controlled by the wrist (servo motor).
-If you are going to customize the writing tool (strongly recommended if you want to conduct robotic demonstration), you need to customize the geometric properties (the ranges of $r$ , $l$ , and $\theta$ ) and dynamics (how $\theta$ change with motion), referring to implementations in `Finetune/tools/tool_config.yaml` and `Finetune/tools/tool_class.py`.
+The geometry and dynamic properties are defined in './rl_finetune/Callienv/envs/tools.py' and folder './rl_finetune/tool_property/'.
+For robotic demonstration please callibrate the properties to bridge the sim-to-real gap.
+You can also define your own utensil easily.

-For calibrating the geometric properties $r$ and $l$ of the tool, we provide a control script using the Dobot Magician robotic arm to write with a brush as an example.
+For calibrating the geometric properties, we provide a control script using the Dobot Magician robotic arm to write with a brush as an example.
 It allows the robotic arm to draw lines on paper at different z-axis heights, and by measuring the thickness of the strokes, one can fit the relationship with z.

 ### 2. Download pretrained models